 The history of the Marbella Club is a glamorous story.
-In the 1940’s an eccentric aristocrat and playboy called Ricardo Soriano Marques De Ivanrey, got into conversation with one of Andalusia’s landowners.
-The landowner rhapsodized about the charms of the Mediterranean life and Soriano became hooked on the idea of a place in the sun and, without even visiting the area, bought the finca El Rodeo near Marbella.
+In the 1940s, an eccentric aristocrat and playboy called Ricardo Soriano Marques De Ivanrey got into a conversation with one of Andalusia’s landowners.
+The landowner rhapsodized about the charms of the Mediterranean life.
+Soriano became hooked on the idea of a place in the sun and, without even visiting the area, bought the Finca El Rodeo near Marbella.
 Having heard so much about life on the shores of the Mediterranean from his cousin Soriano, Prince Max decided to take a drive his charcoal-burning Rolls Royce Phantom down from his palace to see it for himself.
-His son, Prince Alfonso, returned the following year to buy this rural 180,000 square metre enclave.
-Santa Margarita, the old finca, became the family’s Mediterranean hideaway.
-The young Prince wanted to fashion the finca into a hotel, and after visiting motels in America, the embryo of the Marbella Club was opened in 1954.
-Since then the much expanded version of the now infamous Marbella Club has had recurring guests that include Audrey Hepburn, Cary Grant, Grace Kelly and Sir Lawrence Olivier.
+His son, Prince Alfonso, returned the following year to buy this rural 180,000 square meter enclave.
+Santa Margarita, the old Finca, became the family’s Mediterranean hideaway.
+The young Prince wanted to fashion the Finca into a hotel, and after visiting motels in America, the embryo of the Marbella Club was opened in 1954.
+Since then, the much-expanded version of the now infamous Marbella Club has had recurring guests that include Audrey Hepburn, Cary Grant, Grace Kelly, and Sir Lawrence Olivier.

 The first thing that strikes you when you arrive is how perfectly manicured the beautiful grounds are.
-The tropical trees and flourishing bourgenvilla that clad the whitewashed spanish style buildings are almost LEGO perfect.
-You are immediately whisked through a cool chapel style hall and into reception for check in.
+The tropical trees and flourishing Bougainvillea that clad the whitewashed Spanish style buildings are almost LEGO perfect.
+You are immediately whisked through a cool chapel style hall and into reception for check-in.
 Then the friendly concierge will drive you and your luggage to your room in a golf cart.

-Many of the rooms at the Marbella club sit in out buildings, reached via a short golf cart drive and then winding paths that intertwine between the buildings right down to the sea.
-The fact that the rooms are so spread out means that each block has its own garden area and is beautifully secluded beneath the trees.
+Many of the Marbella club rooms sit in outbuildings, reached via a short golf cart drive and then winding paths that intertwine between the buildings right down to the sea.
+The rooms are so spread out that each block has its own garden area and is beautifully secluded beneath the trees.
 Styled by Jean-Pierre Martel and Kamini Ezralow, the rooms are chic.
-I booked a delux double and was upgraded a level with Leaders Club Unlimited to a spacious Junior suite with white walls mixed with high end oatmeal furnishings.
-A small sofa, perfect for lounging on had been placed next to terrace doors that you could throw open to enjoy your patio.
-My patio lead directly onto the lawn, and you could walk directly across this lawn to the pool.
+I booked a deluxe double and was upgraded a level with Leaders Club Unlimited to a spacious Junior suite with white walls mixed with high-end oatmeal furnishings.
+A small sofa, perfect for lounging on, had been placed next to terrace doors that you could throw open to enjoy your patio.
+My patio leads directly onto the lawn, and you could walk directly across this lawn to the pool.
 Perfect!
-The finish in the rooms is excellent and they feel brand new.
-Little touches like the under floor heating under the huge marble bathrooms, superbly comfortable beds and sound proofed walls and ceilings made this the perfect place for an excellent nights sleep.
+The finish in the rooms is excellent, and they feel brand new.
+Little touches like the underfloor heating under the huge marble bathrooms, superbly comfortable beds, and soundproofed walls and ceilings made this the perfect place for an excellent night’s sleep.

-From my room you could walk over to the upper pool that was a standard rectangle design with plenty of comfy loungers.
-By the start of November, this pool was a little cold, but salt water outdoor pool at the beach club was heated (and there is also a warm little paddling pool for kids) so I thoroughly enjoyed a dip even though it was November.
+You could walk over to the upper pool from my room that was a standard rectangle design with plenty of comfy loungers.
+By the start of November, this pool was a little cold, but the saltwater outdoor pool at the beach club was heated (and there is also a warm little paddling pool for kids), so I thoroughly enjoyed a dip even though it was November.
 The beach club itself has a Hawaiian look to it.
 The bar-restaurant had a huge thatched roof and tables & chairs spilling out onto the patio around the pool.

 Bar & Food

-In the morning I chose to take a room service breakfast out on my patio.
-During the day I found enough to do swimming and strolling up the seafront walking to Puerto Banus for some shopping.
-I didn’t like the opposing walk into Marbella to the East as Marbella town itself seemed to have an unappealing town centre full of rather cheap and nasty looking beach cafes.
+In the morning, I chose to take a room service breakfast out on my patio.
+During the day, I found enough to do swimming and strolling up the seafront walking to Puerto Banus for some shopping.
+I was not too fond of the opposing walk into Marbella to the East as Marbella town itself seemed to have an unappealing town center full of rather cheap and nasty looking beach cafes.

 How to Get There

 Join Leaders club.
-In midsummer it may be worth joining unlimited for $1,200 and a guaranteed room upgrade and an amenity.
+In midsummer, it may be worth joining unlimited for $1,200 USD and a guaranteed room upgrade and an amenity.
 This hotel is generous with upgrades out of season, but in season, unless you are a regular guest, they have every right not to upgrade you at all.